 Electrolux EI36EC45KS 36-inch

-Another affordable model for those looking to save, Frigidaire provides a basic electric cooktop with a simple design.
-You won’t find any bells or whistles on this model, but you do get elements ranging between 1,200 and 2,500 watts, plus easy-to-use knob controls on the right-hand side.
+This is a very affordable model for those looking to save.
+Frigidaire provides a basic electric cooktop with a simple design.
+You get easy-to-use knob controls on the right-hand side, a 3,0000W Quick Boil Element, and a keep warm zone.
 It heats up quickly, is easy to clean, and — for those who aren’t interested in introducing new complexities into the kitchen — doesn’t require any extra training to use immediately.

 LG LCE3010SB 30-inch